 Any discussion of general aviation’s future must include piston engines and the fuel they burn.
 True, avionics get a lot of press, but it’s the engine technology that really determines how reliable, affordable and useful an airplane is.
 And trouble is brewing.

 Unfortunately for pilots, advances in powerplants have lagged behind avionics and even airframes for some time now.
 While modern glass cockpits like the Garmin G1000 offer Cessna 172 pilots the latest in digital technology, airplane engines would look familiar to pilots of the 1940s.
 Almost no pilot flies with the features considered essential in the world of cars: electronic ignition, variable valve timing and instant starting with the twist of a key.
 This old technology is jarring for new student pilots, and it certainly doesn’t help general aviation appeal to outsiders.
+With 2020 coming to an end, Malaysian online casino players are choosing the best online casino for 2021.
+The competition was fierce but for the second year in a row trusted online casino malaysia 2021 won.
+They have proven to be trustworthy in both 2020 and 2021.
+Malaysian online casino players are happy that they can play in the best online casino in Asia.

 Besides being harder to operate than car engines (which are shockingly easy to use, it must be said), traditional piston airplane engines have seen far fewer advances in fuel efficiency.
 The Chevy you can buy in 2013 has anywhere from 60-100% better fuel economy per mile than a Chevy in 1975.
 But a 2013 Cessna will burn the same amount of fuel and travel almost exactly the same speed as one from 35 years ago.
 This lack of progress on fuel efficiency was easy to ignore when 100LL was $1/gallon, but it has become increasingly painful as prices rise above $6/gallon in most part of the US.
 Such price rises are unlikely to be reversed anytime soon.